 Acquire and apply core skills which equip them for an ever-changing world.

-Through an implicit love of enquiry our children will learn to plan scientifically fair tests.
 Wherever possible science will be taught through real life experiences promoting curiosity and engagement

 Children will develop confidence in planning, (including consideration of variables) and collaboratively record their findings in a variety of ways including with the use of ICT.
 They will draw reasoned conclusions about what they notice and will independently question their findings.
 Where needed they will test further and modify their experiments.